wso2/docs-is/en/docs/references/extend/rebranding/customizable-login-portal.md

 ## General components of the UI

-All pages of WSO2 Identity Server are separated into two general components as shown below.
+All pages of the WSO2 Identity Server are separated into two general components, as shown below.
 You can reference these components when you write the custom layout using a special notation.

 - Login page
     ![Login Page]({{base_path}}/assets/img/references/login-page-labelled.png)